simgekeser/testRepo/_posts/2020-11-24-developing-sample-code.md

             }
         });
     }</code></pre>
-<p>If result from getuseraddress api is successful, call the startActivityForResult method in onSuccess.Otherwise, an error message is displayed in onFailure.</p>
 <p><strong>2.
 Call this function by pressing get address information button in main activity.</strong></p>
 <pre><div id="copy-button12" class="copy-btn" title="Copy" onclick="copyCode(this.id)"></div><code> getAddress.setOnClickListener(new View.OnClickListener() {
             @Override